 The International Teaching Assistant Program (ITA) will certify all international teaching assistants (TAs) who take the SPEAK test.
 International students whose primary language is other than English will not be permitted to serve as TAs unless they have AECP certification.
 View information about AECP certification online.
 You will need to have this certification on order to receive a TA appointment in The Design School.

-The faculty evaluates the applications and supporting materials and recommends to the Graduate College whether the applicant should be granted regular or provisional admission or if admission should be denied.
-If admission is provisional, the Graduate College specifies in its letter of admission the provisions to be met to gain regular status.
+The faculty evaluates the applications and supporting materials and recommends to Graduate Education whether the applicant should be granted regular or provisional admission or if admission should be denied.
+If admission is provisional, Graduate Education specifies in its letter of admission the provisions to be met to gain regular status.
 Applicants can log into the MyASU system in order to view admission decisions and the admission decision letter.
 If admission is granted, the Design School informs the applicants of the procedures for enrollment.